davish/davi.sh/src/content/blog/2025/09/thinking-with-llms.md

 certainly existed before the advent of search engines, but shorter-form content thrives in search engines and recommendation algorithms.

-StackOverflow made it possible to find code snippets to accomplish almost any common task without much upfront thinking.
-This was almost always considered to be an unfortunate shortcut.
+StackOverflow made it possible to find code snippets to accomplish many common tasks without much upfront thinking.
+Most consider copy/pasting StackOverflow answers to be an unfortunate shortcut.
 StackOverflow filled a niche, but it didn't obviate the need for a deep understanding.

-Going back even further, I'm sure folks were similarly wary to move towards higher-level languages that abstracted away assembly.
+Going back even further, I'm sure some were similarly wary to move towards higher-level languages that abstracted away machine-specific assembly.

 Much of software engineering is ultimately about automating "white collar" work previously done by humans, whether that work is coordinating airline logistics, processing payroll,